liamohkay/SpotiBot/README.md

 };
 ```

 4. Rename `/server/spotifyConfig-ex.js` to `/server/spotifyConfig.js`.
-Renaming the file will cause it to become gitignored and is the filepath for the server to import your Spotify configuration.
+Renaming the file will cause it to become gitignored and is the correct filepath for the express server to import your Spotify configuration.

 ## Firebase/Firestore
 1. Sign up for a [Firebase](https://firebase.google.com/) account and create a new project.